jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 if found in a bar chart).
 Finally, Not
-Applicable (normally na) may be counted or not counted depending on the claim being analyzed.This year we have made liberal use of confidence intervals to allow us to analyze smaller sample sizes.
+Applicable (normally na) may be counted or not counted depending on the claim being analyzed.
+This year we have made liberal use of confidence intervals to allow us to analyze smaller sample sizes.
 We have adopted a few rules to help minimize bias in reading such data.
 Here we define small sample as less than
+30 samples.
+1\. 
-30 samples.1\.Sample sizes smaller than five aretoo small to analyze.2\.We wont talk about count orpercentage for small samples.
+Sample sizes smaller than five are too small to analyze.
+1\. 
+We wont talk about count or
+percentage for small samples.
+This goes for figures too and is why some figures lack the dot for the median frequency.
+1\. 
-This goes for figures too and is why some figures lack the dot for the median frequency.3\.For small samples, we may talk aboutthe value being in some range or values being greaterless than each other.
-These all follow the confidence interval approaches listed above.Incident eligibilityFor a potential entry to be eligible for the incidentbreach corpus, a couple of requirements must be met.
+For small samples, we may talk about the value being in some range or values being greaterless than each other.
+These all follow the confidence interval approaches listed above.
+Incident
+eligibility
+For a potential entry to be eligible for the incidentbreach corpus, a couple of requirements must be met.
 The entry must be a confirmed security incident defined as a loss of confidentiality, integrity or availability.
-In addition to meeting the baseline definition of security incident, the entry is assessedfor quality.
+In addition to meeting the baseline definition of security incident, the entry is assessed for quality.
 We create a subset of incidents (more on subsets later) that pass our quality filter.
-The details of what is a quality incident are:The incident must have at least seven enumerations (e.g threat actor variety, threat action category, variety of integrity loss, et al.) across
+The details of what is a quality incident are:
+The incident must have at least seven enumerations (e.g threat actor variety, threat action category, variety of integrity loss, et al.) across
 34 fields OR be a DDoS attack.
-Exceptions are given to confirmed data breaches with less than seven enumerations.The incident must have at least one known VERIS threat action category
+Exceptions are given to confirmed data breaches with less than seven enumerations.
+The incident must have at least one known VERIS threat action category
+(Hacking, Malware, etc.).
-(Hacking, Malware, etc.).In addition to having the level of details necessary to pass the quality filter, the incident must be within the time frame of analysis (November 1, 2022, to
+In addition to having the level of details necessary to pass the quality filter, the incident must be within the time frame of analysis (November 1, 2022, to